What is it exactly?

 While these are the two most popular age-related causes, the general accumulation of wear and tear paired with slower healing increases the likelihood of IVDD.

-Weight Factor:
+Weight Factor

 Traumatic Injuries

-Acute trauma or accidents, such as falls or car accidents, can cause immediate disc herniation or damage, leading to IVDD.
+Acute trauma or accidents, such as falls or poor jump landings, can cause immediate disc herniation or damage, leading to IVDD.

-Types of IVDD in Dogs:
+Types of IVDD in Dogs

-Hansen Type I:
+Hansen Type I

-Hansen Type II:
+Hansen Type II

 The signs of your dogs IVDD, can vary depending on the severity and location of the affected discs.
 But here are a few telltale signs you can look out for to check if your dog has IVDD.

-Most dogs with IVDD may exhibit signs of pain such as reluctance to move, hunching of the back, or yelping or whimpering when touched or lifted.
+Back Pain: Most dogs with IVDD may exhibit signs of pain such as reluctance to move, hunching of the back, or yelping or whimpering when touched or lifted.

-They may walk with a wobbly gait, may drag their hind limbs, or may prefer one limb over the other.
+Abnormal Gait: They may walk with a wobbly gait, may drag their hind limbs, or may prefer one limb over the other.

-They may have trouble maintaining balance and may stumble, or show incoordination in their movements.
+Loss of Coordination: They may have trouble maintaining balance and may stumble, or show incoordination in their movements.
 In severe cases, paralysis in one or more legs, loss of bowel and bladder control may happen.

 These symptoms overlap with many other degenerative joint health issues dogs face.
 If you do spot any of the above symptoms, it is best to take your pet to the Vet to accurately diagnose the cause as an accurate diagnosis is key to effectively managing degenerative diseases.